mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 [NAME=f][OP=(][NAME=10][OP=)][ENDMARKER]
 ```

-Based on these tokens, we can parse the code and interpret the hierarchical structure of the program as an Abstract Syntax Tree.
+Based on these tokens, we can parse the code and interpret the hierarchical structure of the program as an AST.

 ![AST Graph]({base}/images/articles/oneliner/AST.png)
 _graphical representation of the AST generated for the program [fig.1]_